asdqdsa/rsschool-cv/cv.md

 ## Work Experience

-Have experience in quality assurance for a media platform with administrative purposes of video and photo content.
-Was made for one of the biggest news agencies in Russia.
+QA for a media platform that manages video, audio and photo content, that was developed for one of the biggest news agencies in Russia.

 ## Education